beebooplena/project-3/README.md

 ### Lucid chart program overview
-I used Lucid chart program to make an overview of how the quiz program works.
+I used Lucid chart program to make a flowchart to get an overview of how the quiz program works.
 It is a nice way to get an practical overview of the program.
 As displayed here, the steps goes like this:

 *  The program starts, and ask the player for his or her name.
 *  If the player writes in numbers or more then 20 caracters long, or just type enter, an valueerror arise and the player must try again to write the name.